S.A.S. v. France: The law

-"Any breach of the prohibition laid down in section 1 hereof shall be punishable by a fine, at the rate applying to second-class petty offences (contraventions) [150 eurosmaximum].
+Any breach of the prohibition laid down in section 1 hereof shall be punishable by a fine, at the rate applying to second-class petty offences (contraventions) [150 euros maximum].

-An obligation to follow a citizenship course, as provided at paragraph 8 of Article 131-16 of the Criminal Code, may be imposed in addition to or instead of the payment of a fine."
+An obligation to follow a citizenship course, as provided at paragraph 8 of Article 131-16 of the Criminal Code, may be imposed in addition to or instead of the payment of a fine.

 The decision

 The French government claimed that S.A.S could not be considered a victim within the meaning of the convention's Article 34 which says any persons who claim to be a victim of a violation of the convention can put forward an application to the Court.
 They questioned how important the full veil was for her religious practice, given that she only wore the veil at certain occasions and not at other, and underlined that she had never been stopped by the police.
 S.A.S argued that she was a potential victim as a devout Muslim and said the possibility of wearing a full veil was important to her.
 The court stated that while protection after Article 9 on religious freedom required a certain level of seriousness and cohesion, a state could not overrule which religious practices a person considered important; and underlined that a manifestation of religion did not need to be mandatory within a religion to be protected.
 The court further expressed that a person can be considered a victim if they need to modify their behaviour to avoid risk of prosecution, or belonged to a group that risks being directly affected by the law, and found this applied to S.A.S.
 Her claim of being a victim was therefore accepted by the court.